Islam in Russia: Demographics and branches

-Conversions
+Conversions of ethnic Russians

 Most Muslims in Russia belong to ethnic minorities but in the recent years there have been conversions among the Russian majority as well, one of the country's main Islamic institutions, the Moscow-based Spiritual Administration of Muslims of the Russian Federation (DUM RF) estimating the ethnic Russian converts to number into the "tens of thousands" while some converts themselves give numbers between 50,000 and 70,000.

+In 2004, several factions of self-identified Russian Muslims founded the National Organization of Russian Muslims (NORM), explicitly limiting membership to ethnic Russians.
+As of 2017, Vadim Sydorov, a leader of the NORM who took the Arabic name Harun ar-Rusi following his conversion, claimed that the organization represented 150,000 newly converted Muslims of ethnic Russian background.
+The NORM's spiritual leader was Geydar Dzhemal, a controversial Islamic intellectual and political activist.
+Some researchers identify within this milieu a distinct ideological movement known as Aryan Islam.
+Its adherents characterise Islam as a "path to the rebirth of the Russian nation" and, in more radical formulations, a means to the "revival of the white race".
+This interpretation is set out in the Declaration on the Formation of the Russian Muslim Movement, which proclaims Russian Muslims to be the "vanguard bastion of the Aryan race".

 Hajj

 A record 18,000 Russian Muslim pilgrims from all over the country attended the Hajj in Mecca, Saudi Arabia in 2006.
 Due to overwhelming demand from Russian Muslims, on 5 July 2011, Muftis requested President Dmitry Medvedev's assistance in increasing the allocated by Saudi Arabia pilgrimage quota in Vladikavkaz.
 The III International Conference on Hajj Management attended by some 170 delegates from 12 counties was held in Kazan from 7 – 9 July 2011.

 Language controversies

 For centuries, the Tatars constituted the only Muslim ethnic group in European Russia, with Tatar language being the only language used in their mosques, a situation which saw rapid change over the course of the 20th century as a large number of Caucasian and Central Asian Muslims migrated to central Russian cities and began attending Tatar-speaking mosques, generating pressure on the imams of such mosques to begin using Russian.